microweb10/chef-mongodb3/README.md

 [![Build Status](https://travis-ci.org/sunggun-yu/chef-mongodb3.svg?branch=master)](https://travis-ci.org/sunggun-yu/chef-mongodb3)

-Install and configure the MongoDB 3
+Install and configure the MongoDB 3.2 on Ubuntu 14.04

 * Install and configure the mongod (or configure the config server for shard cluster)
 * Install and configure the mongos